britive/python-cli/README.md

 1. `pybritive configure import`: this will import an existing configuration from the Node.js version of the Britive CLI.
 2. `pybritive configure tenant`: This will prompt (or optionally the values can be passed via flags) for tenant details.

-An alias for a tenant can be created in case more than 1 tenant is configured for us.
+An alias for a tenant can be created in case more than 1 tenant is configured for use.
 This may be the case for admins who may have access to an EA and GA tenant.

 ## Tenant Selection Logic